reflectoring/reflectoring.github.io/_posts/2019-12-16-database-migration-in-self-contained-systems.md

 * Spring Boot as our application

 The project is a SCS with a [Postgresql](https://www.postgresql.org/) Database and a very simple Spring Boot Application called `User Service`.
-According to this components the project consists of two parts:
+According to these components the project consists of two parts:
 * `k8s` folder with Kubernetes manifest files
 * `src` with source code for `User Service`

-A build pipeline supposed to exist and the pipeline should
+A build pipeline is supposed to exist and it should
-* build the application as a Docker container,
+* build the application as a Docker image,
-* publish the container to a Private Docker Registry,
+* publish the image to a Private Docker Registry,
-* apply Kubernetes manifest files.
+* apply Kubernetes manifest files,

 but we let the pipeline out of scope in this article.

-## Kubernetes objects
+## Kubernetes Objects

-Let's look at Kubernetes Configuration
+Let's look at Kubernetes Configuration.

-### Base configuration
+### Base Configuration

  In the folder ``k8s/base`` we create a `ConfigMap` and `Secret` with Connection Properties for the `User Service`.
  It looks like